Self-harm: Classification

+Armando R. Favazza cites prehistoric trepanation as evidence of self-mutilation's longstanding use in healing rituals.
+He and other authorities contrast such culturally-sanctioned practices with pathological self-harm.

 Although the 20th-century psychiatrist Karl Menninger is often credited with the initial clinical characterization of self-harm, self-harm is not a new phenomenon.
 There is frequent reference in 19th-century clinical literature and asylum records which make a clear clinical distinction between self-harm with and without suicidal intent.
 This differentiation may have been important to both safeguard the reputations of asylums against accusations of medical neglect and to protect patients and their families from the legal or religious consequences of a suicide attempt.
 In 1896, the American ophthalmologists George Gould and Walter Pyle categorized self-mutilation cases into three groups: those resulting from "temporary insanity from hallucinations or melancholia; with suicidal intent; and in a religious frenzy or emotion".

-Self-harm was, and in some cases continues to be, a ritual practice in many cultures and religions.
-The Maya priesthood performed auto-sacrifice by cutting and piercing their bodies in order to draw blood.
-It occurred in ancient Canaanite mourning rituals, as described in the Ras Shamra tablets.
-Self-harm is practised in Hinduism by the ascetics known as sadhus.
-In Catholicism, it is known as mortification of the flesh.
-Some branches of Islam mark the Day of Ashura, the commemoration of the martyrdom of Imam Hussein, with a ritual of self-flagellation, using chains and swords.

-Dueling scars such as those acquired through academic fencing at certain traditional German universities are an early example of scarification in European society.
-Sometimes, students who did not fence would scar themselves with razors in imitation.

-Kikuyu girls cut each other's vulvas in the 1950s as a symbol of defiance, in the context of the campaign against female genital mutilation in colonial Kenya.
-The movement came to be known as Ngaitana ("I will circumcise myself"), because to avoid naming their friends, the girls said they had cut themselves.
-Historian Lynn Thomas described the episode as significant in the history of FGM because it made clear that its victims were also its perpetrators.

-Classification

-Karl Menninger considered self-mutilation as a non-fatal expression of an attenuated death wish and thus coined the term partial suicide.
+Menninger considered self-mutilation as a non-fatal expression of an attenuated death wish and thus coined the term partial suicide.
 He began a classification system of six types: